cicciolinamiranda/drools-demo-wildfly/README.md

 Now setup a Drools Project in the Workbench.

-*  Log-in as admin/admin in the workbench
+*  Log-in as your Drools Administration User in the workbench

 ![Login](readme-assets/023.png)